 Between Cheney and Titus Streets

 Located in the center of a strong residential area, this park is one of the best spots in Imlay City to enjoy some peace and quiet as well as a cross-country jog.
 It highlights two exercise stations to challenge fitness buffs and a mulched quarter-mile walking/jogging path that winds around the perimeter of the rectangular-shaped space.
 Lined with trees and park benches, one can rest a spell after a workout, or bring a book and relax.
-It features a small parking area, a grill, two picnic tables, a slide, and a log playhouse to entertain the kids.
+It features a small parking area, a grill, two picnic tables, and a slide to entertain the kids.

 Trail Head West Fourth Street